zapabob/ROCm/README.md

   * AMD Naples Server CPU
   * Cavium Thunder X Server Processor

-* Our GF7 GPU's Radeon R9 290, R9 390, AMD FirePro S9150, S9170 do not support PCIe Atomics, we still recomend PCIe Gen3 are new enabled CPU's
+* Our GF7 GPU's Radeon R9 290, R9 390, AMD FirePro S9150, S9170 do not support PCIe Atomics, we still recommend PCIe Gen3 are new enabled CPU's.

 #### Not Supported or Very Limited Support Under ROCm
 * We do not support ROCm with PCIe Gen 2 enabled CPU's such as the AMD Opeteron, Phenom, Phenom II, , Athlon, Athlon X2, Athlon II and Older Intel Xeon and Intel Core Archtecture CPU's.